Earthmark/React-Neos/README.md

 **NOTE:** if one of these fields is not defined it is considered `0`, with the exception of the `a` channel for `Color`, that is defaulted to `1`.

+For this reason, be careful when defining a scale property as undefined components will currently default to `0`.
+This may change in the future.

 **NOTE 2:** Rotation is currently a `float3`, this may change in the future.

 ## A small red box